SILO 5.1 (DRAFT)

 NSW Syllabus

-“A student explains how food and fibre are produced sustainably in managed environments for health and nutrition.”
-(ST3-5LW-T)
+“A student explains how food and fibre are produced sustainably in managed environments for health and nutrition” (ST3-5LW-T).

-"Students compare reversible changes, including dissolving and changes of state, and irreversible changes, including cooking and rusting that produce new substances."
-(AC9S6U04)
+"Students compare reversible changes, including dissolving and changes of state, and irreversible changes, including cooking and rusting that produce new substances" (AC9S6U04).

-Introduction to biochemistry
+Introduction to biology and biochemistry

-Biochemistry explores chemical processes related to living organisms.
+The word 'biology' means the study of life so you have already been introduced to some ideas from biology in SILO F.2 'Living things' and SILO F.4 'Ecosystems'.
+This unit introduces you to 'biochemistry' which involves the chemical processes related to living organisms.
 Biochemists study the chemical reactions, structure and composition of substances in living things including their functions and ways to control them.
 This video (3:49) by Frank Gregorio provides a vivid introduction to biochemistry.

 Chemical reactions